Magnitus-/hypriot-kit/README.md

 # WIP

 This is a work in progress.
-I'm making the repo public at the present time even though it isn't completed to publish an image on Docker Hub.

-While the binary to run the project in a more user-friendly way is completed, the logic to combine user-provided configurations with the default configuration baked into the image is not yet implemented.
+Missing functionality is outlined below.

 TODO:
 - Add logic to merge user-provided configuration into the default
-- Add optional verbosity (nice to have)
+- Add output for debug verbosity

 # Overview